 “The letter” is a perfectly natural reaction to the early days of camp.
 You see, home is a pretty special place full of wonderful people you know love you and reassuring routines.
 Camp, on the other hand, is initially full of people you do not know (strangers?!?) and unfamiliar experiences.
 When you are unsure of yourself, you long for your parents, your room, your pets, and anything that is “normal.”

 So on the first or second day of camp, during rest hour, you sit on your bunk and long for home.
 Chances are that two hours ago, you were fine because you were shooting archery or behind a boat, but now (remember, it is rest hour) you have nothing to do but think about home.
 You break out the pen and stationary your parents packed for you, and you write the most powerful prose you can muster.

 Of course, the letter does not arrive home until Thursday or Friday.
 So while the evidence of your misery works its way through the US Postal system, things begin to change.
 You realize that the other campers in your cabin want to make new friends as much as you do.
 You discover that your counselor is a very cool guy or gal who can play the guitar or tell great jokes.
 You become familiar with the schedule of camp and the location of the dining hall, activities, and flagpole.
 Almost without noticing, you realize you are having a blast.

 Then the letter arrives.

-This is one of the main reasons we started “CampInTouch” (this online website).
-We wanted to be able to show you the smile on your camper’s face even as you hold “the letter.”
-We wanted you to share in the magic we experience each day.
-We wanted you to get a one-way mirror into your camper’s joys here.
+This is one of the main reasons we started “Campanion” (this app).
+We want to be able to show you the smile on your camper’s face even as you hold “the letter.”
+We want you to share in the magic we experience each day.
+We want you to get a one-way mirror into your camper’s joys here.